Ubuntu Command Line Quickstart

-This chapter covers some of the basic commands that you need to know to be productive at the command line.
-You find out how to get to the command line and discover some of the commands used to navigate the file system and perform basic operations with files, directories, and users.
-This chapter does not give comprehensive coverage of all the commands discussed, but it does give you enough to get started.
-Chapter 10, “Command-Line Master Class,” advances the subject further while expanding on some of the commands from this chapter.
-The skills you discover in this chapter help you get started using the command line with confidence.
+This chapter looks at some of the basic commands that you need to know to be productive at the command line.
+You will find out how to get to the command line, and also get to grips with some of the commands used to navigate around the file system.
+Later on in this book is the Command Line Masterclass (Chapter 30), which explores the subject in more depth.
+The skills you learn in this chapter will give you confidence when you're called upon to work at the command line.

 What Is the Command Line?

-Initially, you might be tempted to think of the command line as the product of some sort of black and arcane art, and in some ways it can appear to be extremely difficult and complicated to use.
-However, with a little perseverance, by the end of this chapter you will start to feel comfortable using the command line, and you’ll be ready to move on to Chapter 10, “Command-Line Master Class.”
+It is tempting to think of the command line as the product of some sort of black and arcane art, and in some ways it can appear to be extremely difficult and complicated to use.
+However, perseverance is key and by the end of this chapter you should at least be comfortable with using the command line and ready to move onto Chapter 30, "Command Line Masterclass."

-This chapter introduces you to commands that enable you to perform the following:
+This chapter introduces you to a number of commands, including commands that enable you to do the following tasks:

-- Routine tasks—Logging in and out, changing passwords, listing and navigating file directories
+- Perform routine tasks— Logging in and out, using the text console, changing passwords, listing and navigating directories

-- Basic file management—Creating files and folders, copying or moving them around the file system, renaming and deleting them
+- Implement basic file management— Creating files and folders, copying or moving them around the file system, renaming and ultimately deleting them (if necessary)

 The information in this chapter is valuable for individual users or system administrators who are new to Linux and are learning to use the command line for the first time.